tidarjoey/lab-go-chess-engine/README.md

 ### The board

-To represent 8 x 8 tiles layout
+To represent 8 x 8 tiles layout and the state of the game.

 #### Two-Dimensional Slice Structure: An 8x8 slice ([][]Piece), where Piece is a custom struct representing a chess piece.
 - **Pros**: Intuitive and easy to understand.
 Directly maps to the physical layout of a chessboard.